Professor Dominic Shellard

 At DMU, Dominic has placed an emphasis on building creative strategic relationships with key industry and education partners in the UK and overseas, and promoting higher education and universities as a public good.
 This is encapsulated in DMU’s award-winning Square Mile community project, launched by Dominic in 2011, which won the 2014 Guardian University Award for Community Contribution as well as the Mahatma Gandhi International Award 2013, presented to organisations that make a “distinguished contribution” to the community.

-The expansion of the international agenda, together with the university’s commitment to advancing the employability prospects of its students, is epitomised by Dominic’s most recent innovation, #DMUglobal, which was launched in 2013.
+Dominic has led the expansion of the international agenda, most notably with the launch of #DMUglobal in 2013.
 This unique initiative will see half of DMU’s students benefit from an international experience during their studies, considerably advancing their employability prospects.
-This is complemented by DMU’s recent selection as the education channel partner for the UK government’s international GREAT Festivals of Creativity in Istanbul, Shanghai and Hong Kong.
+This is complemented by DMU’s role as the education channel partner for the UK government’s international GREAT festivals of Creativity (Shanghai, 2015) and Innovation (Hong Kong, 2018).